VisualNeuroscience-UH/CxSystem/docs/overview.rst

 **How the CxSystem works:**

-The CxSystem starts by calling the main object CxSystem() in python 2.7 interpreter.
+The CxSystem starts by calling the main object :code:`CxSystem()` in python 2.7 interpreter.
 At the end of this file, user can name the configuration files which are instructing the system.

 One of the strengths of the CxSystem is the ability to dynamically compile the model.
 This bypasses the traditional way of hard coding much of the model which would limit flexibility.
 This flexibility comes with some added complexity in the way the CxSystem builds the devices.